 Problems to be Solved

-- Enhance the recruitment and retention of younger workers by changing hiring guidelines, compensation and reporting structures to be more responsive to millennials.
+- Enhance the recruitment and retention of younger workers by changing hiring guidelines, compensation, and reporting structures.